 The Philippines offer a wide variety of dive adventures from spectacular coral reefs to highly intriguing macro and muck diving.
-In Anilao much of the local flavor is a blend of both reef and muck diving providing some of the Indo-Pacific’s finest points for critters.
+In Anilao, much of the local flavor is a blend of both reef and muck diving providing some of the Indo-Pacific’s finest small critters.
 Here’s a sampling to just what I mean.

 It took a few minutes for Edgar, my dive guide, to locate our quarry.
 There it was, sitting right out in the open on the sandy bottom—my first paddle-flap rhinopia (Rhinopias eschmeyeri), and a red one at that!